davidghiurco/cs553-2017-sort-benchmark/hadoop-terasort/README.md

 1. Edit scripts/hadoop-config.cfg.
 Enter hostnames of the cluster.
 The cluster master hostname should be the first entry, and subsequent entries should be the hostnames of slave nodes.
 In the case of single-node cluster deployment, enter 'localhost'
 2. Check that the entries in hadoop-config.cfg are correctly setup with proper addresses in /etc/hosts
-3. Setup password-less SSH between all relevant hosts from above
+3. Setup password-less SSH between all relevant hosts from above.
+This includes single-node deployments
+4. Add the results of $(hostname) to /etc/hosts with the corresponding private DNS address Example /etc/hosts (on AWS):
+    ```bash
+    127.0.0.1 localhost
+    172.31.36.148 ip-172-31-36-148

+    # The following lines are desirable for IPv6 capable hosts
+    ::1 ip6-localhost ip6-loopback
+    fe00::0 ip6-localnet
+    ff00::0 ip6-mcastprefix
+    ff02::1 ip6-allnodes
+    ff02::2 ip6-allrouters
+    ff02::3 ip6-allhosts

+    ```
-4. Depending on which cluster you are configuring, run the following commands
+5. Depending on which cluster you are configuring, run the following commands

     Single-node cluster:
     ```bash